fetchai/fetchd/docs/docs/single-node-network.md

 **Step 5 - Adding the validator to the network**

 To set the initial state for the network use the following command.
-This allocates `100000000000000000000` stake tokens to the validator which can be bonded.
+This allocates `100000000000000000000` `stake` tokens to the validator which can be bonded.

    `fetchd add-genesis-account validator 100000000000000000000stake`

+`stake` is the default test token denomination in the cosmos ecosystem, but you could use `afet`, `BTC` etc.

 **Step 6 - Generating a validator transaction**